ChairGraveyard/StreetArch/README.md

 ## Development

-This is currently an alfa version binary-only release of the Unreal Engine 4 plugin supporting only Win64 platfrom.
-Ecah engine version is supported in its own branch that is released on the release page.
-It is primarly intended for testing and evaluation purposes and is provided under the terms of the [EULA](License.md).
+This is currently an alpha version binary-only release of the Unreal Engine 4 plugin supporting only Win64 platform.
+Each engine version is supported in its own branch that is released on the release page.
+It is primarily intended for testing and evaluation purposes and is provided under the terms of the [EULA](License.md).